BuildingSync/BuildingSync-gem/README.md

 ## Documentation

-The documentation of the BuildingSync-Gem is done with Yard (https://yardoc.org) To generate the documentation do the following:
+The documentation of the BuildingSync-Gem is done with Yard (https://yardoc.org) To generate the documentation locally do the following:

      $ gem install yard

      $ yardoc - README.md

+## Updating published documentation
+Publish documentation for each release:

+1. Tag release on GitHub
+1. Go to [rubydoc.info](https://www.rubydoc.info) and click `Add Project` in the upper right
+1. Input the git address: `git://github/BuildingSync/BuildingSync-gem.git`
+1. Input the release tag for the desired version, eg: `v0.1.0`
+1. Click `Go`
+1. Profit

 # Releasing